Patience is an admirable quality that every teacher should have. The role of this virtue has done outstanding things in the education process.

 Never disregard the role of patience in teaching online students.
 Sharing what you have with your learners in terms of knowledge and skills will help them thrive in online learning and achieve better.

-By teaching them how to learn efficiently instead of teaching them how to get good grades will create an indelible mark in their hearts and minds that you are the teacher they need.
+Teaching them how to learn efficiently instead of teaching them how to get good grades will create an indelible mark in their hearts and minds that you are the teacher they need.

 Following that principle will lead you to strive hard to reach out to your learners and the better outcomes will make you love teaching even more.